 The beloved architectural style known as Craftsman has undeniably British roots, yet it’s unmistakably American, from Oregon to Alabama to Illinois.
 Might that explain its enduring appeal?

 A shortage of buildable lots, especially in the most desirable locations, has emerged as one of the key factors holding back a more robust housing recovery, according to a recent survey by the National Association of Home Builders.

-Sales of newly built, single-family homes rose 1.5 percent to a seasonally adjusted annual rate of 417,000 units in March, according to newly released figures from HUD and the U.S. Census Bureau.
+Sales of newly built, single-family homes declined 13.4 percent to a seasonally adjusted annual rate of 394,000 units in July as higher mortgage rates prompted a temporary pause in buying activity.

 The National Association of Home Builders says it's time to rethink the rate of return on energy efficiency.

 Double-digit revenue growth for these home builders during the recovery started with pre-planning, re-examination, and retrenching during the recession.

 Installation of these solar shingles would cost the homeowner an additional $10,000, though the price of the products is expected to fall.